-Combine coffee, water, and bring close to a boil in a pot often called an ibrik.
+To make Turkish Coffee, combine finely ground coffee and water, and bring them close to a boil in a pot called an ibrik or a cezve.
 To reach the desired froth, you may heat it twice.
-Sometimes some of the coffee is distributed to individual cups.
-The remaining amount is returned to the fire, distributed to cups while the froth is still present.
-Serve the coffee in a small porcelain cup called kahve fincanı, which is smaller than a standard cup and is similar to the cup used for espresso shots.
+Then, serve some of the coffee distributed into individual cups.
+Return the remaining amount to the fire, and distribute it into cups while the froth is still present.
+Serve the coffee in small porcelain cups called kahve fincan, which are smaller than a standard coffee cup and are similar in size to the cups used for espresso shots.

 Steps for Brewing

 - Grind coffee to a very fine grind because no filter is used.
 It should be like flour.

 - Place room temperature water into a copper pot, traditionally an ibrik.

 - Add coffee and sugar, depending on how you like it.

 - Stir lightly before placing on heat.
 Some say not to stir at all, so it depends on what you like.
 Use medium heat, never high.

 - When the coffee starts to display tiny bubbles, remove it from the heat.